An Atomic Cluster Expansion Potential for Twisted Multilayer Graphene: Introduction

-Although MLIPs have been extensively utilized in various fields, their application to twisted multilayer graphene systems remains largely unexplored.
-Previous studies have developed MLIPs for other two-dimensional (2D) materials, such as MoS$_2$, monolayer graphene, buckled silicone, and quaternary transition metal dichalcogenide (TMD) alloy, to investigate thermal conductivity and phononic properties~\cite{mortazavi2020exploring, mortazavi2020efficient, marmolejo2022thermal, kocabacs2023gaussian, anas2024}.
+Although MLIPs have been extensively utilized in various fields, their application to twisted multilayer graphene systems remains largely unexplored. { Previous studies have developed MLIPs for other two-dimensional (2D) materials, such as MoS$_2$, monolayer graphene, buckled silicone, and quaternary transition metal dichalcogenide (TMD) alloy, to investigate thermal conductivity and phononic properties~\cite{mortazavi2020exploring, mortazavi2020efficient, marmolejo2022thermal, kocabacs2023gaussian, anas2024}.
 For instance, Magorrian {\em et al.}~\cite{magorrian2024strong} focused on atomistic relaxation in twisted bilayers of InSe, while Jung {\em et al.}~\cite{jung2023artificial} explored mechanical and fracture dynamics in monolayer graphene.
 Yin {\em et al.}~\cite{yin2024machine} applied machine-learning force fields for membrane design, and Wilson {\em et al.}~\cite{wilson2022batch} used batch active learning to construct MLIPs, emphasizing phonon dispersion and phase transition temperature calculations for monolayer GeSe.
 More recently, Bao \textit{et al.}~\cite{bao2025transfer} leveraged transfer learning to predict the electronic structure of twisted MoTe$_2$, while a closely related study~\cite{dpmoire2024} developed a framework for constructing MLIPs for moir\'e systems, specifically MX$_2$ (M = Mo, W; X = S, Se, Te) materials.
-Georgaras \textit{et al.}~\cite{georgaras2025accurate} further advanced this direction by proposing a split MLIP architecture and a curated dataset strategy that explicitly distinguishes intralayer and interlayer interactions, leading to improved accuracy in modeling moir\'e materials.
-However, these studies primarily focus on relatively simple physical properties such as relaxed lattice constants, phonon spectra, and band structures.
-To the best of our knowledge, no MLIP has been specifically developed for twisted multilayer graphene systems, nor has there been a comprehensive benchmark of such systems, which serves as the primary motivation for our work.
+Georgaras \textit{et al.}~\cite{georgaras2025accurate} further advanced this direction by proposing a split MLIP architecture and a curated dataset strategy that explicitly distinguishes intralayer and interlayer interactions, leading to improved accuracy in modeling moir\'e materials.} These studies provide a general, theoretically and computationally attractive approach to predicting physical properties on homogeneous structures, such as relaxed lattice constants, phonon spectra, and band structures.